EdgarasSp/tt-beauty-services-app/README.md

 A registered user can sign in from the sign-in page.
 A user can enter either their username or email along with the password.

 ![sign-in](https://i.imgur.com/LPPNUOuh.png)

-### Add Blog Post - REPURPOSE

-If a user selects the 'add blog post' button from the blog page, they are taken to the 'new blog' page.
-This button and page are only accessible for authenticated users.
-The page contains a simple form, allowing a user to add a short blog post.
-The title and content fields are mandatory.
-The database automatically stores the current time and the authenticated user (author) upon form submission.

-This page fulfills user story 19 :heavy_check_mark:

 #
 ### Navigation and Responsiveness